JuliaLang/julia/doc/src/base/base.md

   * By convention, function names ending with an exclamation point (`!`) modify their arguments.
     Some functions have both modifying (e.g., `sort!`) and non-modifying (`sort`) versions.

+The behaviors of `Base` and standard libraries are stable as defined in [SemVer](https://semver.org/) only if they are documented; i.e., included in the [Julia documentation](https://docs.julialang.org/) and not marked as unstable.
+See [API FAQ](@ref man-api) for more information.

 ## Getting Around

 ```@docs